Andrew J. Reitz

 4/2012 - 10/2015 |

-Reviewboard services, maintaining our use of maven in a large scala repository, and helping to
+our use of maven in a large scala repository, and helping to maintain Pants

-and provided excellent support to our customers.
-During this time, I worked on a number of side
+support to our customers.
+During this time I worked on several side projects,

-projects, including revamping on Twitter’s internal people directory, including adding a
+including revamping Twitter’s internal people directory which included adding a

 feature to support employee recognition.